ubccpsc/310/project/Deliverable1.md

      *
      * Response codes:
      *
-     * 201: the operation was successful and the id already existed (was added in
-     * this session or was previously cached).
-     * 204: the operation was successful and the id was new (not added in this
+     * 204: the operation was successful
-     * session or was previously cached).
      * 400: the operation failed.
 The body should contain {"error": "my text"}
      * to explain what went wrong.
 This should also be used if the provided dataset
-     * is invalid.
+     * is invalid or if it was added more than once with the same id.
      *
      */
     addDataset(id: string, content: string, kind: InsightDatasetKind): Promise<InsightResponse>;